Repotting Houseplants

 Your repotted plant should not require fertilizer for a while, as the new soil likely has all that is needed.

-For repotting large plants, follow the same procedure as above.
+For repotting houseplants that are large, follow the same procedure as above.
 When it comes to filing the new pot with soil, add materials as follows:

 How to Grow Houseplants – Indoor plant care